 There’s more than one type of bottom door seal, so check your existing seal type before buying a replacement.
 If your door seal is inside a track and screwed in, you want to replace it with a “garage door bottom rubber seal replacement” from Amazon.
 First, take the old seal off.
 Re-tighten the track that holds the rubber seal in place.
 Ensure the channels are clear so it will be easier to slide the new seal in.
 It will make your life a lot easier to have two people do this.
 If you soak the new rubber in a container of water and a little dish soap it will make the rubber slide in the channels more easily.
 The other kind of bottom strip is simply a piece of rubber stripping that gets nailed to the bottom of the door.
 You can replace that with the Universal Aluminum and Rubber Garage Door Bottom seal available on Amazon here.
 You will need a drill with a screwdriver bit to get the self tapping screws to go through the aluminum.
 With just a little pressure they should go right through.

-If you have a door that is manufactured by Amarr, Arm-R-Lite, CHI, Clopay, DBCI, Deldon, Gadco, Martin, Raynor, Richard Wilcox, or Safeway then you should get this one made by Clopay that is designed to fit doors made by those manufacturers.
+If you have a door that is manufactured by Amarr, Arm-R-Lite, CHI, Clopay, DBCI, Deldon, Gadco, Martin, Raynor, Richard Wilcox, or Safeway then you should get this one from amazon, made by Clopay that is designed to fit doors made by those manufacturers.
 It has a very soft rubber that won’t lose its shape in very cold weather and will fill in the gaps caused by uneven flooring.

 You can also add a “threshold seal kit” like this one from Vat Industries.
 It runs along the floor just inside the garage door bottom and helps keep water, critters and weather outside.
 These work will with rubber door seals and have the added benefit of providing a lip barrier even when the door is open.
 This lip can prevent leaves and dirt from blowing into the garage.
 The lip will also compound the sealing effect of your garage door bottom.
 Make sure you get some liquid nails or other adhesive to attach the threshold to your garage floor.